plushu/plushu-nginx/README.md

-This plugin should only be used to run Nginx if you *need* to integrate Plushu into an existing host Nginx setup (eg. you're setting it up alongsite static files being served by the distro's patched version of Nginx), or if you're running some kind of Plushu configuration that doesn't involve plushu-docker.
+This plugin should only be used to run Nginx if you *need* to integrate Plushu into an existing host Nginx setup (eg. you're setting it up alongsite static files being served by the distro's patched version of Nginx), or if you're running some kind of Plushu configuration that doesn't involve plushu-docker (or any other framework that would allow you to run Nginx in a container).

 ## Installing